jrnl-org/jrnl/docs/privacy-and-security.md

 passwords can be easily circumvented by someone with basic security skills to access to your encrypted `jrnl` file.

+## Plausible deniability

+You may be able to hide the contents of your journal behind a layer of encryption, but if someone has access to your configuration file, then they can figure out that you have a journal, where that journal file is, and when you last edited it.
+With a sufficient power imbalance, someone may be able to force you to unencrypt it through non-technical means.

+## Spying

+While `jrnl` can protect against unauthorized access to your journal entries while it isn't open, it cannot protect you against an unsafe computer/location.
+For example:

+- Someone installs a keylogger, tracking what you type into your journal.
+- Someone watches your screen while you write your entry.
+- Someone installs a backdoor into `jrnl` or poisons your journal into revealing your entries.

+## Saved Passwords

+When creating an encrypted journal, you'll be prompted as to whether or not you want to "store the password in your keychain."
+This keychain is accessed using the [Python keyring library](https://pypi.org/project/keyring/), which has different behavior depending on your operating system.

+In Windows, the keychain is the Windows Credential Manager (WCM), which can't be locked and can be accessed by any other application running under your username.
+If this is a concern for you, you may not want to store your password.

 ## Shell history

 Since you can enter entries from the command line, any tool that logs command